-RSP seeks to fight for the rights of persons across all categories of disabilities.
+RSP fights for the rights of persons across all categories of disabilities.
 Our primary focus is to improve access to healthcare and wellness programs for persons of with disabilities across the country.
 Attaining and maintaining good health should not be dependent upon whether one can see, speak, hear or walk.
 RSP is at the forefront of the national fight for accessible healthcare.

 Utilizing a three-prong approach: Education, Advocacy and Litigation, we seek accessible healthcare for persons with disabilities and to effectuate systemic change.